Probesys/agentj/docs/readme.md

 > It is not recommended to launch the stack as *root*.
 We recommend you to create a dedicated *docker* user (make sure it belongs to the *docker* group).

-Except all external mail configuration which is not covered here, all you have to do is to configure `.env` using the documented `.env.example` and start the containers.
+Except external mail configuration which is not covered here, all you have to do is to configure `.env` using the documented `.env.example` and start the containers.
 You can then access the web interface to configure your mail domain.

 ### upgrade